-I don’t know exactly why, but this soup is simply fabulous.
+I don’t know exactly why, but this Shiitake Kale and White Bean Soup is simply fabulous.
 When I first made it my hubby went crazy for it (even said it was the best soup I ever made!), but since I was in the midst of my juice-only-detox I didn’t get to enjoy any 🙁 Since today was cold and snowy, and my hubby was out hunting all day, I made up another pot and let.me.tell.you…it is AMAZING!!

 Now, there’s a trick to this soup.. we call it the “Nan” cooking method.
 Nan would make dinner early in the day and let it sit on the stove until it was time to eat, like letting it rest.
 So, although I made this soup in just 20 minutes, the flavors didn’t come together until after it rested a while.
 Also, even though the soup is really good on it’s own, we think it’s best with a big spoon of parsley-butter-rice in the bottom of your bowl!

-Heat a skillet or small pot to medium, add in some butter and allow it to melt.
+then in a skillet or small pot over medium heat, add in some butter and allow it to melt.
 Toss your cooked rice in the melted butter and season it with salt, pepper and a generous sprinkle of parsley, let cook over medium/low until warm.